underdogg-forks/cleanninja/docs/clients.rst

 Clickable Links on the Client Overview Page
 *******************************************

 The Client Overview page is rich in clickable links to the client's invoices, payments, credits and any other data pages relating to the client.
 So you can quickly look up any information with a simple click of an IP link.
-Take for example the Activity table: if you recently updated the client's invoice, an entry will appear on the Activity table, with a Message of: "You Updated Invoice 53".
+Take for example the Timeline table: if you recently updated the client's invoice, an entry will appear on the Timeline table, with a Message of: "You Updated Invoice 53".
 "Invoice 53" will appear as a clickable link that takes you directly to the invoice.
-So you have fast access to every relevant invoice, quote, task, expense and more, directly from every listing on the Activity table.
+So you have fast access to every relevant invoice, quote, task, expense and more, directly from every listing on the Timeline table.
 This also applies to the Invoices, Payments and Credit tables.
 TIP: Any invoicing action you need to take for the client can be done from the Client Overview page.

 Note: All the tables on the Client Overview page have Sort and Filter functions.
 You can filter by entering text into the filter field that appears above and to the right of the table.
 Also, each column can be sorted highest to lowest, or lowest to highest.
 Simply click on the small arrow that appears when you hover in the column heading field.